 Physical Audio Signal Processing by Julius O. Smith

 Smith has been publishing interesting reverb topologies since 1985, and this online (& physical) book is a great overview of his work.
 Smith goes into depth about comb and allpass delays, feedback delay networks, waveguide reverbs, and the various equivalences between these methods.

 The Digital Audio Effects (DAFX) conference has been held every year since 1998, and the proceedings from the conferences are a treasure trove of modern reverb research.
 Not all of the links are working on the page, but it is entirely worth tracking down EVERYTHING published at these conferences and giving it a read, or at least a glance (lots of good non-reverb papers).

-Normally I wouldn’t want to recommend a source that is behind a paywall, but there are 10s of thousands of amazing papers here, dating back to the 1950s.
+Normally I wouldn’t want to recommend a source behind a paywall, but there are tens of thousands of amazing papers here, dating back to the 1950s.

-Your local university library.
 OK, that doesn’t seem like an online resource, but hear me out.
 There are a lot of important reverb articles that have been published in journals like the Journal of the Acoustical Society of America, the IEEE, and the Computer Music Journal.
 Buying articles from these journals individual is expensive.
 However, odds are high that your local large research university subscribes to these journals, and has access to these online archives through their library system.
 For the past 15 years, I’ve walked to the University of Washington with a USB stick, sidled up to one of the public access terminals, plugged in a USB stick, and looked up and downloaded the papers I need.
 I’d highly recommend looking into the public research facilities in your area!